 The Master of Architecture focuses on architectural design and practice.
 Upon completion of this course, you can seek employment in private architectural firms working on residential, commercial and institutional projects or in government departments assisting in the development of major projects.

-The University offers guaranteed entry into selected graduate degrees to domestic and international students who have completed an Australian Year 12 or the IB in Australia between 2011 and 2013.
+The University offers guaranteed entry into selected graduate degrees to domestic and international students who have completed an Australian Year 12 or the IB in Australia.
+Eligible students must enrol in a University of Melbourne undergraduate degree immediately following year 12, or be granted a deferral by the University.
 These guarantees are usually based on your ATAR/notional ATAR.

 Chancellor’s Scholars at Melbourne are guaranteed a place in the graduate program of their choice, and participate in a program of enrichment activities during their undergraduate studies.